How to buy Lotus Resources (LOT) shares

-Lotus Resources Limited engages in the exploration and development of mineral properties in Australia and Malawi.
-The company also explores for cobalt ores.
-Its flagship property is the 65% owned Kayelekera uranium project located in northern Malawi, Africa.
+Lotus Resources Limited explores for and develops mineral properties in Australia and Africa.
+The company holds an interest in the Kayelekera uranium project; and the Livingstonia project located in northern Malawi, southern Africa.
+It also explores for cobalt ores.
 The company was formerly known as Hylea Metals Limited and changed its name to Lotus Resources Limited in August 2019.
-Lotus Resources Limited was incorporated in 2006 and is based in West Perth, Australia.
+Lotus Resources Limited was incorporated in 2006 and is based in Perth, Australia.

 Frequently asked questions

 More guides on Finder

 N95 vs KN95 face masks: What’s the difference?

 It can be confusing knowing the difference between a KN95 and N95 face mask.
 We look at them both and where to buy them online.

 9 tips for founders I learned from launching a startup in a pandemic